EDUC5546 Teaching Contexts

 - Typically this unit is assessed in the following ways: (1) professional practice reflection; (2) critical review and workshop participation; and (3) law assignment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the professional practice reflection, critical review and workshop participation, and law assignment components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional practice reflection, critical review and workshop participation, and law assignment components.

 Supplementary assessment is not available in this unit.